Racism in Mexico: Racism against Indigenous people

-In Mexico, around 25 million people consider themselves indigenous, although only 7 million people speak indigenous languages.
-Nevertheless, in Mexico you can see racism and discrimination against the different indigenous peoples who live mainly in rural areas of the country.
-They are commonly depicted as poor, or backwards, or 'lower' than the rest of the population due to their skin tone, physical features, ways of dressing, language, and their traditions and customs.
+In Mexico, around 25 million people consider themselves Indigenous, although only 7 million people speak Indigenous languages.
+Nevertheless, in Mexico, one can see racism and discrimination against the different Indigenous peoples who live mainly in rural areas of the country.
+Indigenous peoples are commonly depicted as poor, backwards, or 'lower' than the rest of the population due to their skin tone, physical features, manner of dress, language, traditions and customs.

-40.3% of the indigenous population have felt discriminated against, 2.9 million indigenous people have expressed that they have been denied rights and services.
+40.3% of the Indigenous population have felt discriminated against, 2.9 million Indigenous people have expressed that they have been denied rights and services.
 Among these are medical services and the delivery of medicines, followed by the denial of social services, lack of attention in government offices and job opportunities.
-20.3% of the indigenous population feel that they have been discriminated against at work or school, as well as on the streets and public transportation.
-24% of the indigenous population affirms that they have been excluded in social activities; forms of exclusion range from insults and looks of contempt, to threats and shoves.
+20.3% of the Indigenous population feel that they have been discriminated against at work or school, as well as on the streets and public transportation.
+24% of the Indigenous population affirms that they have been excluded in social activities; forms of exclusion range from insults and looks of contempt, to threats and shoves.

-The indigenous population suffers from more precarious conditions than the rest of the population.
-71% of the indigenous population is in a state of poverty.
-The two states with the largest indigenous population in the country; Chiapas and Oaxaca are the two states with the most poverty, with 76.4% and 66.4% of the poor population respectively, indigenous people are four times more likely to be poor.
-Likewise, illiteracy in the indigenous population is higher than the rest, 76.7% of the indigenous population can read and write, compared to 93.6% of the non-indigenous population, Furthermore, the education of the indigenous population is lower, 21.3% of the indigenous population has no education, compared to 5% of the rest of the population, only 4.9% of the entire indigenous population receives higher education, with the likelihood of achieving that level of schooling is six times lower for the indigenous population.
-Job opportunities are fewer, and the indigenous population has less relevant jobs.
-They are paid less and around 14.8% of the indigenous working population does not receive a salary, and only 1.7% are the employers.
+The Indigenous population suffers from more precarious conditions than the rest of the population.
+71% of the Indigenous population is in a state of poverty.
+The two states with the largest Indigenous population in the country; Chiapas and Oaxaca are the two states with the most poverty, with 76.4% and 66.4% of the poor population respectively, indigenous people are four times more likely to be poor.
+Likewise, illiteracy in the Indigenous population is higher than the rest, 76.7% of the Indigenous population can read and write, compared to 93.6% of the non-Indigenous population, Furthermore, the education of the Indigenous population is lower, 21.3% of the Indigenous population has no education, compared to 5% of the rest of the population, only 4.9% of the entire Indigenous population receives higher education, with the likelihood of achieving that level of schooling is six times lower for the Indigenous population.
+Job opportunities are fewer, and the Indigenous population has less relevant jobs.
+They are paid less and around 14.8% of the Indigenous working population does not receive a salary, and only 1.7% are the employers.